irawinder/GUI3D/README.md

-# GUI3D
+# GUI3D Template
-Classes and Implementation for displaying, navigating, and manipulating a 3D Simulation in Processing 3.
+Generic implementation of classes for displaying, navigating, and manipulating a 3D Simulation in Processing 3
-GUI3D has ready-made UI, Sliders, Radio Buttons, I/O, and smooth camera transitions.

 ## How To Use
 Clone the repository and open "GUI3D.pde" using [Processing 3](https://processing.org/download/).